-- eterization for the convective plumes generated by the excess of buoyancy associated with biomass burning and use it to simulate the transport of CO2 from fires over Southern Africa.
+Circulation Models.
+Here, we propose a parameterization for the convective plumes generated by the excess of buoyancy associated with biomass burning and use it to simulate the transport of CO2 from fires over Southern Africa.
 This study was initially motivated by satellite retrievals from Chédin et al. (2005) suggesting a strong diurnal cycle of carbon dioxide concentration over regions affected by biomass burning, well above the planetary boundary layer.
-Chédin et al. (2002) show that the amplitude of this as called Daily Transported (beyond the second term). - (2008) show that the amplitude of this so-called Daily Tropospheric Excess (hereafter DTE) of CO2 is highly correlated with Van der Werf et al. (2006) estimates of the CO2 emissions from biomass burning.
-The retrieval being sensitive to the mean CO_2 concentration in the mid-to-upper part of the troposphere, Chédin et al. (2005) and Chédin et al. (2008) allocate this observed excess of CO_2 to a rapid uplift during the day of fire emissions - which peaks around 15:00 LT (Giglio, 2007) - to the upper troposphere.
-The question we try to answer here is whether the vertical transport of fire emissions due to fire induced convection, so called "pyro-convection", may explain this observed diurnal cycle.
+Chédin et al. (2008) show that the amplitude of this so-called Daily Tropospheric Excess (hereafter DTE) of CO2 is highly correlated with Van der Werf et al. (2006) estimates of the CO2 emissions from biomass burning.
+The retrieval being sensitive to the mean CO2 concentration in the mid-to-upper part of the troposphere, Chédin et al. (2005) and Chédin et al. (2008) allocate this observed excess of CO2 to a rapid uplift during the day of fire emissions - which peaks around 15:00 LT (Giglio, 2007) - to the upper troposphere.
+As there are no meteorological convective systems over those regions at that time of the year, which could transport fire emissions to the upper troposphere at a daily scale, the question we try to answer here is whether the vertical transport of fire emissions due to fire induced convection, so called "pyroconvection", may explain this observed diurnal cycle.